orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story & Lore.md

 ---
 ##### Chapter
 *There is nothing non-local about this mechanism at the outset.
-We're just locally weaving two things together - *
+These kinds of systems were just locally weaved together - and tada! - *
 ***[], []***
 ***, 2132***